 DO: Understand What a Prenup in Texas Does

-Many people have the misconception that a Premarital agreement is a magical get-out-of-jail free card that lets them keep all of their money in the event of a divorce in Texas.
+Many people have the misconception that a Texas prenuptial agreement is a magical get-out-of-jail free card that lets them keep all of their money in the event of a divorce.
 That’s not quite how it works.
-In Texas, a prenup is a contractual means of dividing property before you wed.
-When you sign a Premarital agreement in our state, you’re only protected from dividing up assets that legally belonged to you prior to your marriage.
-Also contrary to misconceptions, assets gained as a couple can be protected in a prenup if you both decide what should be changed to separate property.
-While Texas does not support alimony, the court may require spousal support.
-Nevertheless, a premarital agreement can ultimately eliminate spousal support altogether.
+In Texas, a prenuptial agreement is a contractual means of dividing property before you wed.
+When you sign a prenuptial agreement in Texas, you’re only protected from dividing up assets that legally belonged to you prior to your marriage.

 Marriage is all about doing things together.
 But until you officially say “I Do,” it’s important to keep certain things separate.
 To ensure that things are kept fair and neither person is signing to something they will regret later, each spouse should have their own lawyer when creating and signing a prenup in Texas.

-Hopefully this goes without saying — trying to sneak something in your prenuptial agreement that is illegal or harms your spouse/children is not allowed and can be rendered unenforceable.
+Hopefully, this goes without saying — trying to sneak something in your prenuptial agreement that is illegal or harms your spouse/children is not allowed and can be rendered unenforceable.
 Prenups in Texas, or any other state, cannot be used to help you escape debt or taxes on previously owned property nor can they be used to preemptively set up unfair alimony or child support.
-Also, not disclosing all of your assets is one of the main reasons premarital agreements are considered void.
-Each party must have a fair and reasonable disclosure of all the property and financial obligations of the other before signing.

 DO: Hire A Divorce Lawyer Even if You Have a Prenup